 Getting Started

-Harmony is a powerful blockchain that is EVM compatible with sharding and staking features.
-Developing on Harmony should feel very familiar for Ethereum developers, as Harmony is fully Ethereum compatible and inherits almost all the tools and libraries from Ethereum, like truffle, remix, web3js, etc.
+Harmony is a powerful blockchain that is EVM compatible with sharding and features.
+Developing on Harmony should feel very familiar for Ethereum developers, as Harmony is and inherits almost all the tools and libraries from Ethereum, like truffle, remix, web3js, etc.

 The simplest way to interact with Harmony blockchain is via JSON RPCs.